-People who know me from this blog or via my other social media platforms probably already know this but…August and early September is board exam season for me.
+People who know me from this blog or via my other social media platforms probably already know this but…August and early September are the beginning of board exam season for me.
 I’ve been practicing traditional Chinese bodywork and providing mind-body health and wellness coaching for the past couple years but my program was designed to have me end up as a licensed acupuncturist.
 That involves a four and a half year program of study that includes quite a bit of clinical internship and board exams.
 Yesterday, I sat for and passed my Evil Western Biomedicine board exam and this is important–for you, and for anyone who goes to see a licensed acupuncturist.

 Why is this?